 However, McCaleb had spoken with Coindesk to dismiss most of these claims.
-He said the story published in the New York Observer was one-sided and includes a lot of false statements.
+He said the story published in the New York Observer was one-sided, and includes many false statements.
 One such point that McCaleb dismissed was the story’s focus on Stellar’s Executive Director, Joyce Kim, who left Ripple to work on Stellar with McCaleb.

 The story made Kim seem like McCaleb’s crony, and it alleged that Kim was given access to privileged conversations she shouldn’t have seen.
-But as I said, a lot of the points in the New York Observer’s story were dismissed by McCaleb later on as he said the points seriously lacked accurate information and were filled with bias.
+As I said, though, a lot of the points in the New York Observer’s story were dismissed by McCaleb later on as he said the points seriously lacked accurate information and were filled with bias.

 Despite the doubts of McCaleb’s reputation within the blockchain community, Stellar has gone on to become one of the most famous cryptocurrencies, with partnerships from IBM and other tech giants!

 Stellar’s development team is filled with industry leaders, including board members and advisors who are leaders at places like Stanford University and WordPress.
 But we’ll talk more about the tight-knit team in a little bit.

 For now, let’s jump into the practical and global uses for Lumens.

 Receive your $10 bonus when you sign up for a new Coinbase account & trade at least $100.
 Follow this Coinbase referral link to activate the deal.